Cupertino Poet Laureate, Where Art Thou?

 The City Council of Cupertino unanimously approved the recommendation of the Cupertino Library Commission naming Jennifer Swanton Brown as the second Poet Laureate of Cupertino.
-Her term will be from October 1st, 2013-September 30th, 2015, a two year period.
+Her term was October 1st, 2013-September 30th, 2015, a two year period.
 David Denny, the City’s first Poet Laureate fulfilled a “very successful” first term, engaging all ages of the community in poetry.

 Brown “has many ideas about increasing poetry knowledge, enjoyment and participation in Cupertino.”
 The experience of writing and publishing poems as a school girl “was transformative, and something I believe I can offer the children of our community.”
 She will also focus on international styles of poetry.
 “A community as diverse as Cupertino should celebrate the ancient and varied poetic traditions of its citizens’ literature and cultures,” notes Brown.